shiraji/KotlinConf2017/talk.md

 Let's create basic test case.

 We needs 2 test data.
 First one is before applying quickfix.
-The extention is `.kt.before`
+The extention is `.kt` The test data must provides caret as triangle bracket with caret.

-The second one is after applying the quickfix.
+The second one represents applying the quickfix.
 The extention is `.kt.after`

+There are so many options for these test data.
+For instance, when you want to use runtime dependencies, add comment WITH_RUNTIME at top of the both data files.
+And lots of people ask "is there document???"
+Well, there is text files named AbstractInspectionTest and KotlinLightCodeInsightFixtureTestCase.
+It's written in Kotlin!